When and Where Can I Buy Weed in Vermont?

 Elmore Mountain Therapeutics strongly endorses Vermont Bud Barn in Brattleboro, VT.
 Owner Scott Sparks has been a champion supporter of EMTCBD since our inception and we know that customers will get a red carpet customer service approach.
 Scott’s priories of quality and safety can be felt as soon as you enter the brand new building.

-Lastly, we’d like to recommend our new friends Damien and Bailey Evans of Higher Elevation Located right in our very own neighborhood of Morrisville, VT.
+We’d like to recommend our new friends Damien and Bailey Evans of Higher Elevation Located right in our very own neighborhood of Morrisville, VT.
 They’re goal is to focus on supporting small batch and craft cannabis producers in our area.
+Higher Elevation dispensary opened in October, and they have already given so much back to the local community of Morrisville.
+On their opening weekend, they donated 5% of their sales to the River Arts Community Art Center.

 Vermont Dispensary FAQs